Justin Robinson (basketball, born 1997): Milwaukee Bucks (2021)

 Robinson joined the Los Angeles Lakers for the 2021 NBA Summer League.

 On September 15, 2021, Robinson signed with the Milwaukee Bucks, on a two-way contract with the Wisconsin Herd.
 However, he was waived on November 30, after appearing in 17 games.

 Sacramento Kings (2021)

 On December 17, 2021, Robinson signed a 10-day contract with the Sacramento Kings.

 Detroit Pistons (2021–2022)

 On December 28, 2021, Robinson signed a 10-day contract with the Detroit Pistons.

 Robinson joined the Utah Jazz for the 2022 NBA Summer League.

 Illawarra Hawks (2022–2024)

 On August 10, 2022, Robinson signed with the Illawarra Hawks of the Australian National Basketball League for the 2022–23 season.
 He made his debut in the season opener but was then subsequently ruled out for the rest of the season after suffering a meniscus tear in his right knee.

 On January 31, 2023, Robinson re-signed with the Hawks for the 2023–24 NBL season.

-CB Breogán (2024)
+Breogán (2024)

 On March 20, 2024, Robinson signed with CB Breogán of the Liga ACB.